peterliu502/Zhenyu_Liu_GEO1001_hw01/README.md

 This repository contains:

 1. The Python files used to solve the problems in [hw01](https://3d.bk.tudelft.nl/courses/geo1001/hw/01/).
+2. The output file of exercise A4.
-2. The source data used for this assignment.
+3. The source data used for this assignment.
-3. Analysis report of this assignment and its Latex source code.
+4. Analysis report of this assignment and its Latex source code.
-4. The README.md files of this repository.
+5. The README.md files of this repository.